boolean-uk/csharp-api-migrations/README.md

 - The Pizza Shop can only cook 4 pizzas at a time and the delivery driver is allocated 10 minutes to deliver one pizza at a time.
 Add an estimated delivery time to the Order!

+## Comments by Agron
+For the extensions I have made some assumptions
+- We have infinite amount of delivery drivers (No waiting for pickup)
+- The next pizza which is prepared and cooked is the one that at the end of the queue.
+(No dynamic)
+- When there are n pizzas in front in queue, we assume calculate the estimated delivery time for a pizza to take Ceiling(n/4) minutes + 15 minutes.
+Meaning we assume the currently cooking to be negligible (For simplicity)

 ## Tips